woodard/libabigail/doc/manuals/fedabipkgdiff.rst

     Instructs the tool to also compare the ABI of the binaries in the sub-packages of the packages specified.

+  * ``--dso-only``

+    Compares the ABI of shared libraries only.
+If this option is not provided, the tool compares the ABI of all ELF binaries found in the packages.

 .. _build:

 Note that a build is a specific version and release of an RPM package.